jhpyle/docassemble/_docs/functions.md

   `'not-configured'`, and if no result is available, it will be `'no-information'`.
 * `.pages()` - this will be one of [Twilio]'s [fax status values].
-* `.info()` - this will be a [dictionary] containing the [status callback values] returned from [Twilio] (excluding the `AccountSid`).
-If no result is available, this will be a [dictionary] with the `FaxStatus` set to `'not-configured'` or `'no-information'`.
+* `.info()` - this will be a [dictionary] containing the [status callback values] returned from [ClickSend].
 * `.received()` - this will be `True` or `False` depending on whether the fax has been received yet.
 It will be `None` if no result is available.

-Immediately after `send_fax()` is called, the result will likely be unavailable, because [Twilio] will not have had time to start processing the request.
+Immediately after `send_fax()` is called, the result will likely be unavailable, because [ClickSend] will not have had time to start processing the request.

-In addition, the result will expire 24 hours after the last time [Twilio] reported a change in the status of the fax sending.
+In addition, the result will expire 24 hours after the last time [ClickSend] reported a change in the status of the fax sending.
 Thus, if you want to ensure that the outcome of a fax sending gets recorded in the [interview session dictionary], you should launch a [`background_action()`] that polls the status, or set up a [scheduled task] that checks in hourly.